 Read More from AxleAddict

 This list examines deaths since 1992.

-A six year old boy was killed and thirteen spectators were injured when a monster truck jumped a row of cars and then veered into the stands.
+A six-year-old boy was killed and 13 spectators were injured when a monster truck jumped a row of cars and then veered into the stands.

 Twelve passengers were injured, one severely, when Grave Digger overturned while doing “high speed twists and turns” with the passengers on board at Oceanfront Beach.
 When the truck flipped over, all passengers were held securely in place with buckles; however, one woman’s arm was pinned between the truck and the sand.
 She later won a multi-million dollar lawsuit for damages.

 A crowd of about 100 spectators got a big surprise while watching a monster truck perform in an auto parts store parking lot.
-The truck lost control, ran through a crowd, injuring nine, before crashing through a fence and onto railroad tracks behind the store.
+The truck lost control and ran through a crowd, injuring nine people, before crashing through a fence and onto railroad tracks behind the store.

 A Monster Truck at an air show in Mexico careened out of control and plowed through spectators, killing and injuring dozens of people.
 The driver was taken in for questioning as authorities were investigating what happened.

 During a demonstration in the Netherlands, a monster truck careened out of control killing three people and injuring many more.
 According to The Daily Mail, the truck went over several parked cars and then continued into the crowd of onlookers.